wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    // Find closest enclosing NS RRset in the cache.
    // The owner of this NS RRset will be a suffix of the QNAME
-   //    - the longest suffix of any NS RRset in the cache.
-   SIGNER = closest enclosing NS RRSet of QNAME in the cache;

-   // Check the NS RR of the SIGNER if (NS RR of SIGNER and its RRSIG RR do not exist in the cache